Joseph A. Palma: Accomplishments

 During his three terms in office, Staten Island benefited from many city, state and federal projects.
 The country’s first foreign trade zone was established in Stapleton, and the Franklin Delano Roosevelt Boardwalk at South Beach and George Cromwell Recreation Center in Tompkinsville were built.

 Additionally, during Palma’s administration Drumgoole Boulevard was constructed, hundreds of miles of roads were rebuilt and more than $3 million in new drainage facilities were installed.

 One of Palma’s unrealized goals was to link Staten Island with Manhattan.
 He envisioned a tunnel running from St. George to Manhattan.
 City officials found this proposal ludicrous and labeled it “Palma’s Folly.”
 He also supported the concept of a new bridge across the Narrows.

 Palma left office in 1945, the first of the Staten Island’s borough presidents to step down voluntarily.
 He became president of the American Atlantic Trading Corp., an import-export firm in Manhattan.
 In 1951, he was named to an executive post in the National Civil Defense Administration and continued that assignment until 1967.

 He ran again for borough president in 1955 as an independent, but finished third in the race, losing to Democrat Albert Maniscalco.

 Palma’s first wife, Marie Moore, died in 1940.
 The couple had 11 children, Joseph Jr., David, Marie, Robert, George, Alice, John, Richard, James, Eileen and Raymond.
+He was the grandfather of double bassist Donald Palma.
 His second wife, Christine Sullivan, died in 1966.
 Palma died at the age of 80, on October 18, 1969.

 Palma built and lived in the home featured in Francis Ford Coppola's 1972 Oscar-winning movie The Godfather with his wife Marie and 11 children until it was sold for nearly $1.7 million to the Norton family in 1951.
 The five-bedroom, seven bathroom, 6,248-square-foot English Tudor style mansion sits on a 2,400-square-foot open expanse at 110 Longfellow Avenue on Emerson Hill.